tdesposito/Pi-Appliance/README.md

 other code files you deem necessary. `appliance.py` contains a skeleton you can use to start your work.
 See the [appliance README](appliance/README.md) for futher details.

+By default, `pytest` and `pylama` are installed as dev dependencies; feel free to make use of them, or don't.

 ## `builder:` Configure Your Appliance
 The `builder` module configures the features and requirements of your appliance.